 As well as offering academic support to raise attainment, we offer numerous enrichment activities for Pupil Premium pupils.

-We believe these allow Pupil Premium children the opportunities to participate fully in all the School has to offer.
+We believe this allows Pupil Premium children the opportunities to participate fully in all the School has to offer.

 - The opportunity to participate in one Multisport after-school session per week with Mr. Knowles throughout the School year

-- Funding of 100% of the total price for the Year 6 Residential Trip to Ghyll Head.
+- Free Year 6 Residential Trip to Ghyll Head.